chirimacha/VectorPoint-Triangulation/README.md

 # VectorPoint-Triangulation
-Repository for public code for VectorPoint with triangulation
+Public repository for VectorPoint App with triangulation feature.